coq/platform/doc/README_Linux.md

 - [Process for manual store actions (tracks, aliases)](https://forum.snapcraft.io/t/process-for-aliases-auto-connections-and-tracks/455)

-# Installation by compiling from sources (using opam)
+# Installation by compiling from sources using opam

+This method is intended for experienced users, who may want to use opam to install additional packages, beyond the standard set provided by the Coq Platform.

 - Install buildtools
   - Debian, Ubuntu:       sudo apt-get install build-essential